mit-plv/fiat-crypto/src/Experiments/NewPipeline/README.md

 - CompilersTestCases.v: Various test cases to ensure everything is working

-- BoundsPipeline.v: Assembly the various compiler passes together into a composed pipeline.
+- BoundsPipeline.v: Assemble the various compiler passes together into a composed pipeline.
 It is the final interface for the compiler.
+  Also contains some tactics for applying the BoundsPipeline correctness lemma.

 - COperationSpecifications.v: The specifications for the various operations to be synthesized.